djordje8912/RobotReinforcmentLearning/README.md

 -Instruction code for Denso robot.
 In this case robotic arm controller code is
      a client and execute command from python server application (Socket communication)

--Main script where is a training mode(additional simullation enviroment without 3d represenation),
+-In main Python script  there is a training mode(additional simullation enviroment without 3d represenation - algorithm of Reinforcement Learning was Proximal Policy Optimization - PPO), and test mode where it communicate with Unity HMI application and providing commands.

--Unity application that represent HMI with graphical commands for moving object
+-Unity application that represent HMI with graphical commands for moving object(manual and automatic mode)

 Videos that are representing finishing project in action:
 - PPO - Proximal Policy Optimization algorithm in robotics